senanayake/InfosecSurvey/README.md

 # Code Injection
-[Link Code Injection](https://en.wikipedia.org/wiki/Code_injection) is a category of system exploitation where code is input into the system to produce unintended system results.
+[Code Injection](https://en.wikipedia.org/wiki/Code_injection) is a category of system exploitation where code is input into the system to produce unintended system results.
+The "unintended system result" is only unintended in the mind of the system designer.
+For the attacker, this is an opportunity to bend the system to their will in order to achieve their objectives.
 For a code injection vulnerability to occur, the following must be true:
 * there must be a way for the attacker to introduce the code into the system with it being blocked.
 * the code must travel through the system to an execution environment where it executed by an interpreter.

-Code Injection is a
+Defensive mindset.
+* The system design should highlight every execution site in the system and the format(s) of code understood by that execution site.
+* If the execution site isn't needed, then turn it off.
+Consider a simpler technology if the execution site can't be turned off.
+* Map all the possible flows through the system from input site to execution site.
+* Implement code blocking approaches and design+implementation choices to stop an injected code making it

+There are different forms of code injection that are particular to the system design.

 # XSS - Cross site scripting.